 - If you have very heavy menstrual flow

 - If you have open wounds, sores or blisters

 - If you are pregnant or think you may be pregnant

 - If you have an IUD or Mirena

 - If you have a fever or are fighting an infection

 - If you have genital piercings, unless you take them out

 When did we forget the importance of looking after our wombs?
 Over the last two centuries western women and other cultures alike have moved away from our ancient folk practices and put our trust in western medical practices.
 Sadly the allopathic world has not delivered on the promises it makes to women regarding their sexual health.
 It is time for us to start remembering how effective it is when we take care of our own bodies.

-If you would like to order yoni steaming herbs you can do so through the link on the right hand side of your screen.
+If you would like to order yoni steaming herbs you can do so through the link below.